robMolloy/pokkit-file-server/README.md

 All security rules are set to superuser only so cannot be accessed outside of the pocketbase UI or without the superuser credentials.

 By default all files are "protected", so not publicly accessible even if you know their full url.
-If this is a problem, simply open the files collection settings and add disable the "protected" toggle.
+If this is a problem, simply open the files collection settings and disable the "protected" toggle.

 For more info see https://pocketbase.io/docs/files-handling/#protected-files

 ## Customisation

 Initial settings allow file sizes of up to 1 Terrabyte.
-This can be change in the files collection settings.
+This can be changed in the files collection settings.

 ## Extension

-A worthwhile extension could be to improve the on file upload hook to write the fileName and fileType.

 Any additional suggestions can be recorded here;

+- on create or update write the fileName and fileType